Let’s say you are going to start a new marketing campaign.

 Data Collection Best Practices for Small Businesses

-Data collection or data obtaining from the source is the first step of applying data science in your business.
+Data collection or data obtained from the source is the first step of applying data science in your business.
 But don’t mislead the line.
 Data collection is not data science, rather it leads and helps the process of data science.

-Data collection helps you to know better your products from the user perspective and know where to improve.
+Data collection helps you to know your products better from the user perspective and know where to improve.

 Here are some best ways to collect data:

 - Cookies and web beacons